keyboard_arrow_up

 Aluminum Profiles

-Extruded products of a uniform cross-section that are most often straight in length but can also be coiled.
+Extruded aluminum products with a uniform cross-section, commonly straight in length but can also be coiled.

 Aluminum Rods